MaastrichtU-CDS/federated-brain-age/v6_wrapper/EMC/README.md

-    "slurm_workdir_prefix": "The path to the directory (in the slurm cluster) inside of which the tasks will be run.", "slurm_singularity_exe": "The path to the singularity executable (on the slurm cluster).", "slurm_partitions": "The partitions used to submit the jobs to on the slurm cluster.", "slurm_env_file": "A file (on the slurm cluster) containing additional environment variables (eg. XNAT credentials) to be used inside the singularity instances."
+    "slurm_workdir_prefix": "The path to the directory (in the slurm cluster) inside of which the tasks will be run.", "slurm_singularity_exe": "The path to the singularity executable (on the slurm cluster).", "slurm_partitions": "The partitions used to submit the jobs to on the slurm cluster.", "slurm_env_file": "A file (on the slurm cluster) containing additional environment variables (eg. XNAT credentials) to be used inside the singularity instances.", "slurm_node": "Nodes to select with --nodelist",
-}
+    "slurm_node_exclude": "Nodes to exclude with --exclude",
+    "singularity_bind_data_folder": "Folder where dataset.csv is found",
+    "singularity_bind_images_folder": "Folder where the images are found", "singularity_bind_model_folder": "Folder the model can be found", "allowed_algorithms": ["pmateus/brain-age-gpu:1.0.88"] }
 ```